-Moreover, it becomes greasy and dirty from wearing the hat.
+The hair becomes greasy and dirty from wearing the hat.
 The gunk gets accumulated in the fabric of the hat throughout the day.
-It can clog your pores, and the dirt can gather around the roots of your hair, blocking the hair supply.
+It can clog your pores, and the dirt can gather around the roots of your hair, blocking the air supply.
 This can eventually make your hair fall.

 You may lose your hair as a result of wearing hats if something like this happens.
 Those who have pattern baldness might experience greater hair loss as a result.
 It might lead them to think that wearing a hat is causing it all.
 However, it’s not entirely true.

-It may also be that you’re experiencing this type of hair loss due to the friction between the inner lining of the helmet and your hair.
-Frictional alopecia commonly occurs around the ankles.
 The constant rubbing of the hair, follicles, and skin by the fabric can make you lose your body hair in that area.
-It is possible for you to experience frictional alopecia if you wear tight hats.
+One example of this is the loss of hair around the ankles due to socks, shoes, and tight clothes.
+Therefore, it is possible for you to experience frictional alopecia if you wear tight hats too frequently.

-One study conducted on 92 pairs of identical male twins found that “increased smoking duration and the presence of dandruff” caused increase hair loss in the frontal region.
+Yes and for mysterious reasons.
+One study conducted on 92 pairs of identical male twins found that “increased smoking duration and the presence of dandruff” caused increased hair loss in the frontal region.

 Moreover, “increased exercise duration,” consuming alcoholic drinks more than 4 times a week, and, surprisingly, spending more money on buying hair loss products all lead to increased hair loss in the temporal region.
 Even more surprising was that twins who wore a hat experienced less hair loss in comparison to those who didn’t wear it.

 Clearly, one cannot say for sure if wearing a hat is causing them to lose their hair.
 There are many reasons why people lose their hair.
 Genetics, medicines, stress, hormonal changes, and hairstyles are just a few of them.
 To get receive a clear-cut diagnosis, you need to seek out a professional doctor.